How to Draw on PDF for Mac

 One great advantage of Preview, Mac’s default file management tool is that it not only allows you to read digital files like PDFs, JPEGs, PGNs, etc, but it also allows you to edit and draw on PDF on Mac.
 Since PDF is one of the most popular digital file formats Mac users work with, tools for drawing on PDFs will always come in handy in collaborative projects and personal reading sessions.

 However, Preview only provides nothing more than the basic PDF editing and annotation tool.
 Plus, there’s also been complaints about PDF files becoming compromised after users drew images on them using Preview.

-But with professional file management tool like Cisdem PDF Manager and the crackerjack PDFelement, you can use your Mac to draw on PDF, whether you want to draw symbols, images or shapes, without compromising the output file.
+But with professional file management tool like PDFelement for Mac, you can use your Mac to draw on PDF, whether you want to draw symbols, images or shapes, without compromising the output file.

-How to Draw on PDF for Mac with PDFelement for Mac
+Best PDF Editor to Draw on a PDF Mac

 Unlike many other PDF tools, PDFelement for Mac provides you with a vast collection of file management tools.
-With PDFelement, you can add comments, sticky notes, text boxes, etc to a PDF file.
+With PDFelement for Mac, you can draw on PDF files Mac eaisly, and you can add comments, sticky notes, text boxes, etc to a PDF file.
 And if the app’s default shapes do not make the cut for your visual annotations, you can draw up custom-shapes using the app.

-And to keep the information in your PDF file secured and beyond the reach of unauthorized viewers, PDFelement provides you with PDF file password protection and a text redaction function.
+And to keep the information in your PDF file secured and beyond the reach of unauthorized viewers, PDFelement for Mac provides you with PDF file password protection and a text redaction function.

-Step 1: Open PDFelemnt on your Mac, and then load the PDF file you want to draw on by dragging and dropping it in the home screen of the app.
+Step 1: Open PDFelemnt for Mac to start Mac draw on PDF on your Mac, and then load the PDF file you want to draw on by dragging and dropping it in the home screen of the app.